 - Protecting employees from the health hazards presented by hazardous chemicals used in that particular laboratory - Keeping chemical exposures below PELs as specified in 29 CFR 1910, subpart Z (attached as Appendix B) - Indicating specific measures that PLU will take to ensure laboratory employee protection - Being readily available to employees, employee representatives and OSHA Assistant Secretary of Labor.
-PLU's CHP on-line Division of Natural Sciences Web Page (http://www.chem.plu.edu/chem_hygiene_plan) and a hard copy in the Chemical Hygiene Officer's (CHO) office.
+PLU's CHP is found on the Division of Natural Sciences web page and a hard copy is available in the Chemical Hygiene Officer's (CHO) office.